Knyazhna/UWFinTech_Group4_Project2/README.md

 	2. Correlation
 	3. Loss/cost
 	4. Linear regression for NonSmokers (scikit-learn)
-5. Model creation for Smokers in the dataset
+5. Create three different Machine Learning model:
-	1. Workflow of Machine Learning Problem:
+	1. Workflow of Machine Learning :
-		1. Explore the data and find correlations between inputs and targets
+		1. Explore the data and train and test on three Regression Models (Linear, Ridge, Lasso)
-		2. Pick the right model, loss functions and optimizer for the problem at hand
+		2. Fit into the model and test the R-Squared score
-		3. Scale numeric variables and one-hot encode categorical data
-		4. Set aside a test set (using a fraction of the training set)
+		3. Using Mean Squared Error (MSE) metric to evaluate predictions accuracy
+		4. Evaluate cross-valatdation
-		5. Train the model
+		5. Make predictions on the test
-		6. Make predictions on the test set and compute the loss
+		6. Train the model, compared three models and pick the most accurate Regression model
+		7. Build an automated RobotAdvisor to estimate the annual Healthcare expenditure for new/existing customers (AWS Lex).

 ## Contributors